jamesyoung-15/FallDetection/README.md

 4. Combine some of the above methods (eg. pose estimate + classification).

 ### Comparing Pose Estimation Models
 There are many pose detection models available.
-Below are some I considered and tested|
+Below are some I considered:
 - Movenet
 - Posenet
 - Blazenet (from Mediapipe)